How the problem started

-All over Texas, farmers and ranchers have a problem with wild hogs.
-These intelligent and adaptable creatures can wreak havoc on cultivated land and prey on livestock.
-They can live in any kind of terrain, from forest to swamp, and from brush to desert.
-According to Texas A & M University, Texas is currently home to an estimated 2 million feral hogs, which are descended from various breeds imported from Europe as livestock since as far back as the 1680’s.
+Hog hunters have seem like they are everywhere in Texas any more.
+All over the state, farmers and ranchers are having big problems with wild hogs.
+These intelligent and adaptable creatures can wreak havoc on cultivated land and even prey on livestock.
+They can live in any kind of terrain, from forest to swamp, from brush to desert.
+According to Texas A & M University, Texas is currently home to an estimated 2 million feral hogs descended from various European breeds imported as livestock.
+It’s a practice that goes back to the 1680s.

-As destructive predators and disease carriers, the feral hog population has naturally attracted the attention of hunters, and these hogs provide great sport to many members of the community in which I live.
-Here, people raise horses and are also increasingly raising hog dogs.
-(In fact my own “head of security” is a very large Catahoula Cur, a favored breed among hog dog breeders.)
-So the opportunity to perform a service by ridding the region of the hateful hogs while getting outdoors on horseback with a pack of dogs is irresistible to the hunters among us.
-Let’s face it, there simply aren’t that many opportunities to really live the cowboy life in this day and age.
+As destructive predators and disease carriers, the feral hog population has naturally attracted the attention of hunters.
+These hogs provide great sport for many of my neighbors.
+Here, people raise horses, and recently they’ve taken to raising hog dogs.
+In fact, my own “head of security” is a very large Catahoula Cur, a favored breed among hog dog breeders.
+So, the opportunity to reduce the feral hog population and get outdoors on horseback with a pack of dogs is irresistible to many folks around here.
+It’s a rare and justifiable opportunity to live the cowboy life in the 21st century.

 The injury was worse than just the broken collar bone I’d heard about, but the young hunter is going to heal.
-I could tell that the images from that day will forever be burned on that father’s brain.
-He thought as he rode in the ambulance that he’d gotten his boy killed.
-He was truly shook just telling me the story.
+I expect that the images from that day will forever be burned into his father’s brain.
+He said he thought as he rode in the ambulance beside his son that he’d gotten his boy killed.
+Just telling me the story made him choke up.
 That dad is giving thanks to the Almighty today that he still has his son.
 And it was an accident that could have happened to anyone.
 It happened in a heartbeat.
 (Don’t they always?)

-So I’ll close with a simple reminder to all you wild, crazy adventurers.
-Have a good time, but be careful.
+So I’ll close with a simple reminder to all you wild, crazy adventurers: Have a good time, but be careful.
 We are not immortal.
 That young hog hunter was fond of telling his dad, “Nothing’s going to happen,” but as the dad told me, “He wore that excuse out.”
-(Maybe I should also add… KIds, your parents aren’t as dumb as they look!)
+I’d like to add . . .
+Kids, your parents aren’t as dumb as they look!

 In depth information about the Feral Hogs in Texas can be found at http://feralhogs.tamu.edu/, and in particular check their resources section: http://feralhogs.tamu.edu/publications/